 You can get full help under this scheme if:

-- you receive any of the following means-tested benefits: income-related Employment and Support Allowance, Income Support, income-based Jobseeker’s Allowance or the Guarantee Credit of Pension Credit, or
+- you get any of the following means-tested benefits: income-related Employment and Support Allowance, Income Support, income-based Jobseeker’s Allowance, or the Guarantee Credit of Pension Credit

 - you have an HC2 certificate under the Low Income Scheme.